johnvwood/Wood_J_Fall2019_FIP/README.md

-# Wood_John_Integrated
+# Integrated Website Assignment
-Class B Final Website Assignment
+GutenPress.com is a an online printing organization that produces from local to corporate scale orders.